MichaelBelousov/MichaelBelousov.github.io/src/src/blog/iterators-and-generators-are-better-than-array-prototype.md

 }
 ```

 I like to let the code speak for itself normally but this can be a bit to parse.
-We return a new `Lazy` object,
+We return a new `js:LANG>Lazy` object,
 wrapping a new anonymous iterable mapping over this iterable.
-Since our `Lazy` object is an iterable (it implements `Symbol.iterator`)
+Since our `js:LANG>Lazy` object is an iterable (it implements `js:LANG>Symbol.iterator`)
 we just need to iterate over it.
-Unfortunately, in the anonymous object's method `this` would refer to the new anonymous object,
+Unfortunately, in the anonymous object's method `js:LANG>this` would refer to the new anonymous object,
-not the original `Lazy` instance, so we create an alias to that `this` reference, `_this`, and reference it from our closure.
+not the original `js:LANG>Lazy` instance, so we create an alias to that `js:LANG>this` reference, `js:LANG>_this`, and reference it from our closure.
 This pattern is incredibly powerful, and we'll do filter pretty much the exact same way.

 ```js